ooni/2023-05-richer-input/DESIGN.md

 to this issue consists of caching specific information, and refreshing the cache each time the check-in v2 completes successfully.

+## Forward compatibility: instructions and nettests

+The definition of unknown instructions encompasses both unknown instructions names and unknown versions.
+The same applies to nettests and mini nettests.
+At any given time, an interpreter must only implement a single version of the instructions and a single version of the nettests and the mini nettests.
+All other versions (future and past) are unknown.

+The interpreter will ignore unknown instructions, nettests, and mini nettests and only execute the ones it knows.

 ## Forward compatibility: breaking changes

 All OONI experiments have a minor version number of zero.
 If we need to